Theoistic/TWASM/README.md

 # Exposed Classes
-Currently, you have the option to list static classes in the twasm project file under "Expose", this will trigger a build procedure when compiling to parse the C# Class and explose its methods to be exposed within the twasm.js startup initalization.
+Currently, you have the option to list static classes in the twasm project file under "Expose", this will trigger a build procedure when compiling, to parse the C# classes and explose its methods to be exposed within the twasm.js startup initalization.
 Classes are named as they are declared within C#, Example below contains a ScriptAccess.cs class which has a simple Hello method. when compiled with twasm, you can call it directly from javascript.
 ``` csharp